Last Updated on August 7, 2022 by Max

 WVTT and PUL are the only alternatives to TURP recommended by the American Urological Association for those who want to have their sexual function unaffected.

-So, eventually, we have two minimally invasive therapies, WVTT and PUL procedures pretending to be an “ideal” in terms of LUTS relief, quality of life, and uroflow improvement.
+So, eventually have two minimally invasive therapies, WVTT and PUL procedures pretending to be “ideal” in terms of LUTS relief, quality of life, and uroflow improvement.

-While no direct comparison studies have been conducted, there are some reviews of WVTT and PUL effectiveness in the literature that can be used for their indirect comparison.
+While no direct comparison studies have been conducted, some reviews of WVTT and PUL effectiveness in the literature can be used for their indirect comparison.

 |In a review by Perera M. et al. (2015) of PUL results at 1 year||In a review by Miller et al. (2020) of WVTT results at 1 year|